minilo71/MMFS/tools/beebasm/README.txt

 absence of any switches specifying disc image filenames, SAVE commands in the source code will write out object files directly to the current directory.

+-o <filename>

+If this is specified, then the SAVE command can be used without supplying a filename, and this one will be used instead.
+This allows BeebAsm to be used like a conventional assembler, specifying both input and output filenames from the command line.

 -do <filename>

 This specifies the name of a new disc image to be created.
 All object code